Opendigitalradio/ODR-DabMux/README.md

 - Includes a Telnet and ZMQ Remote Control for setting/getting parameters
 - EDI input and output, both over UDP and TCP
 - Support for FarSync TE1 and TE1e cards (G.703)
-- Something that will (with your help?) one day become a nice GUI for configuration, see `gui/README.md`
 - Experimental STI-D(PI, X)/RTP input intended to be compatible
   with compliant encoders.
 - ZeroMQ and TCP ETI outputs that can be used with ODR-DabMod